Hunt, Fish, Gather, Grow:

 Exploring Food Security on Kodiak

-The Kodiak History Museum is partnering with Kodiak Harvest and Bounty Farm to create a temporary exhibit about food security on Kodiak.
-The goal of this exhibit is to kindle conversations in the Kodiak community about what it means to be food secure and connect local producers, organizations, and information that supports local nutritious food on Kodiak.
+A temporary exhibit co-curated with Bounty Farm & Kodiak Harvest, this exhibit kindled conversations about what it means to be food secure and connectedlocal producers, organizations, and information that support local nutritious food on Kodiak.

-Aspects of food security have been particularly recognizable in the past 6 months of the COVID-19 pandemic.
+Aspects of food security wereparticularly recognizable duringthe first6 months of the COVID-19 pandemic.
 Quickly, we saw our island community lose access to foods such as flour, yeast, baby chicks, and other essential items in our lives.
 “It became all too real, all of the sudden not having access to these items,” says Janelle.
-Judy notes, “Living on an island, our [food supply] chain is so easily interrupted as we are unique and vulnerable in terms of geography…knowing how our foods are handled from start to finish is important; there is security there in the development of these skills.”
+Solinger Judy Hamilton notes, “living on an island, our [food supply] chain is so easily interrupted as we are unique and vulnerable in terms of geography…knowing how our foods are handled from start to finish is important; there is security there in the development of these skills.”